 - msg-create.
 This is a URL you POST messages to.
 The semantics of this link are described in Posting Messages. - msg-create-with-id.
-This is a URL template you POST message to.
+This is a URL template you can use to POST messages.
 The semantics of this link are described in Posting Messages. - msg-pull-consumers.
 This is a URL for creating consumers that will pull from a queue.
-The semantics of this link are described in HornetQ REST Interface Basics. - msg-push-consumers.
+The semantics of this link are described in Consuming Messages via Pull. - msg-push-consumers.
 This is a URL for registering other URLs you want the HornetQ REST server to push messages to.
 The semantics of this link are described in Pushing Messages.